Prenatal Vitamins: What Actually Matters

 When should I start taking prenatal vitamins?+

 At least one month before trying to conceive, and ideally three months.
-The neural tube forms in the first 28 days of pregnancy — often before a missed period.
+The neural tube forms in the first 28 days of pregnancy, often before a missed period.
 If you're already pregnant, start today.

 Sources

-• ACOG, "Nutrition During Pregnancy" (reviewed December 2025)
+- ACOG, "Nutrition During Pregnancy" (reviewed December 2025)

-• ACOG, "Good Health Before Pregnancy: Prepregnancy Care" (reviewed October 2025)
+- ACOG, "Good Health Before Pregnancy: Prepregnancy Care" (reviewed October 2025)

-• NIH Office of Dietary Supplements, "Dietary Supplements and Life Stages: Pregnancy" (2026)
+- NIH Office of Dietary Supplements, "Dietary Supplements and Life Stages: Pregnancy" (updated April 2025)

-• American Journal of Obstetrics & Gynecology, "Prenatal Vitamins: An Analysis of Most Common Ingredients and Cost" (2024)
+- American Journal of Obstetrics & Gynecology, "Prenatal Vitamins: An Analysis of Most Common Ingredients and Cost" (2024)

 A quick note: This content is for informational purposes only and is not a substitute for professional medical advice.
 Always talk to your healthcare provider about any questions or concerns.
+Content based on guidance from the American College of Obstetricians and Gynecologists (ACOG), the American Academy of Pediatrics (AAP), Mayo Clinic, and peer-reviewed medical literature.
 Learn how we create our content.